 There is still some resistance; around 20% of reporters are reluctant to work on stories that fulfil the criteria of the “Perspectives”.
 However, most staff at NDR Info now believe that constructive journalism simply covers all angles of a good news story, which is looked upon from different perspectives.

-Involve Everyone Special teams help kick start constructive journalism output but ultimately the whole newsroom needs to be involved not a dedicated section.
+1. Involve everyone.
+Special teams help kick start constructive journalism output but ultimately the whole newsroom needs to be involved not a dedicated section.

-Popular With Radio Audience Solutions stories are popular with radio audiences.
+2. Audience support.
+Solutions stories are popular with radio audiences.

-Longer Segments Constructive journalism in a newscast may need longer segments than straight news.
+3. Longer segments.
+Constructive journalism in a newscast may need longer segments than straight news.